SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 "Most people . . . within 12-20 weeks will expect to easily see their strength double and their body composition will improve markedly and it will seem almost -- compared to other approaches that they may have tried -- it will almost seem too easy to them."

 He added, "The results are predictable and come about quickly" and that his clients are "just mindblown."

+## Our Training

+Here at Inner Strength Fitness, we also use the same HIT principles and approach discussed by Dr. McGuff. \
+\
+Feel free to book a[ free phone consultation](https://calendly.com/isfny/15min?back=1) with me, Francisco Villalobos, the owner of Inner Strength Fitness in New York City, to learn more.

+We will discuss your goals and fitness challenges.
+Find out this week how you can get optimal outcomes from your fitness investment.